gwenreynolds94/ahk2-nvim-lspconfig/README.md

 You can just drop `ahk2_ls.lua` in `nvim-lspconfig/lua/lspconfig/server_configurations`.
 But you may want to go ahead and change some values here so you don't have to do it when you call the setup function.
-This is just creating a default configuration for lspconfig to provide a setup function.
+This is just creating a default configuration so that lspconfig will provide a setup function.
 There are some options for formatting, comment tags, which libraries to auto-include, etc. There are comments and annotations in the `ahk2_ls.lua` file provided; just give it a look.